juan-karacho/pocket-hang-drum/README.md

 * add a voltage regulator, external power connector (probably compatible to guitar pedals) and 9V battery pack
 * add switches,  on the side of the instrument to add more soundshaping capabilities: Wave form selector, ADSR, scale selector, looper, volume control, FX, ...
 * Use an Teensy like 3.6 with onboard DAC.
 Then I would add trigger and cv outs to connect it my modular synthesizer.
+* Add software to make this
+* Add a proper neutrik USB plug instead of just a whole.

 # license